nuwainfo/ffl/README.md

 - **⚠️ Performance Note**

-  ffl’s default tunnel is maintained to be as fast, stable, and unrestricted as possible.
+  `ffl`'s default tunnel is maintained to be as fast, stable, and unrestricted as possible.
 However, during heavy usage by multiple users, you may still experience lag or slowdowns.

-  If this happens, we recommend switching to Cloudflare tunnel for better performance — in fact, we suggest using Cloudflare from the start, especially in fixed mode, for the most stable and fastest experience.
+  If this happens, we recommend switching to Cloudflare tunnel for better performance - in fact, we suggest using Cloudflare from the start, especially in fixed mode, for the most stable and fastest experience.

-## 4. Downloading with ffl (wget replacement)
+### 4. 📥 Downloading with ffl (wget replacement)

 ffl can also act like an HTTP download tool: